What is the Scholar Lead Mentorship Program?

 The Scholar Lead program requires Scholars to be authorized to work in the United States.
 DACA Scholars with work authorization are eligible to apply.

-I am unable to submit my application/I received an email saying my application was complete before I was done.
+I am unable to submit my application.
 What should I do?

 If it’s after the deadline and you need to make changes:

-You must submit your WSOS Award Increase or Renewal on time.
-Award Increases and Renewals can be found in your Scholar Portal.
-If you don’t think you’ll be able to complete your Award Increase by the deadline, please email us at success@waopportunityscholarship.org.
+You must submit your WSOS Award Increase and Renewal on time.
+Award Increase Requests and Renewal forms can be found in your Scholar Portal.
+The deadline for Award Increase Requests is June 28, 2024.
+If you don’t think you’ll be able to complete your Award Increase Request by the deadline, please email us at success@waopportunityscholarship.org.